bluerobotics/bluerobotics.github.io/brov2/assembly.md

 Occasionally, you may want to open and close the electronics enclosure, and it is very helpful to have the wires tidy so that they do not get caught up with the acrylic tube.
 We recommend something like this.

-	[gotta see if the new trays facilitate having step by step wiring instrustions]
+	[picture of the cable management]

 # Final Assembly

 ## Mounting the Electronics Enclosure onto the Frame

+To mount the electronics enclosure to the frame you need the following parts and tools:

+- 4" WTE with dome installed
+- Threadlocker
+- Bag with 4 M3x16 screws
+- 2.5 mm hex driver

 1. Reinstall tube with dome over the electronics tray.

 	<img src="/brov2/cad/installed-etray-empty-frame.png" class="img-responsive" style="max-width:700px" />

-2. Apply one or two drops of threadlocker to the 4 M3x16 screws in the bag with only 4 M3x16 screws.
+2. Apply one drop of threadlocker to each of the 4 M3x16 screws.

 3. Install the M3x16 screws through the clips and into the cradles.
 It is easier to install these screws if the clips are not fully tightened until all screws are through the clips and threading into the cradles.
-This allows to cradles to rotate so you can find the cradle hole easily.
+This allows to clips to rotate so you can find the cradle hole easily.

 	<img src="/brov2/cad/clip-installation.png" class="img-responsive" style="max-width:700px" />

 ## Mounting the Thrusters to the Frame

-To mount the thrusters to the frame, you need the following tools and items:
+To mount the thrusters to the frame, you need the following parts and tools:

-- 2.5 mm allen key driver
+- 2.5 mm hex driver
 - 6 T200 thrusters
-- Bag with 24 M3x16 screws
+- Bag with 16 M3x16 screws and 8 M3x12 screws in smaller bag
 - The ROV frame

 Here is a diagram of where the thrusters go.
 The order of installation does matter here.
 You cannot get the front thrusters on if the rear ones were installed first.

 <img src="http://ardusub.com/images/vectored-frame.png" class="img-responsive" style="max-width:700px" />

-1. Install thrusters 1 and 2.
+1. Install thrusters 1 and 2, using the M3x16 screws.
 Tighten the screws so that they indent the frame slightly.
 It is physically possible to keep turning the screw at this point, but it isn't necessary.

 	[close up picture of a screw slightly indenting the frame]

-2. Install thrusters 5 and 6.
+2. Install thrusters 5 and 6, using the M3x12 screws.
 Tighten the screws so that they indent the frame slightly.

-3. Install thrusters 3 and 4.
+3. Install thrusters 3 and 4, using the M3x16 screws.
 Tighten the screws so that they indent the frame slightly.

 ## Mounting the Lights

-To install the Lumen mounts you will need the following tools and items:
+To install the Lumen mounts you will need the following parts and tools:

-- The bag with the Lumen mounts, O-rings, and 4 M3x12 socket head cap screws (included with ROV)
+- The bag with the Lumen mounts, O-rings, and 4 M3x12 socket head cap screws
-- 2.5mm hex driver (included with ROV)
+- 2.5mm hex driver
-- 2 side panels
+- ROV side panels
+- Threadlocker

+1. Apply one drop of threadlocker to each of the M3x12 screws.

+2. Install the mounts as shown

+	[exploded CAD view of mounts being installed]

-Loop 1 size 133 O-ring from the bag that had the Lumen Mounts and screws around each Lumen Mount and Lumen as shown below.
+3. Loop 1 size 133 O-ring from the bag that had the Lumen Mounts and screws around each Lumen Mount and Lumen as shown below.

 <img src="/lumen/cad/lumen-tutorial-14.png" class="img-responsive" style="max-width:700px" />

 ## Mounting the Tether to the Frame

-The tether needs to be firmly mounted to the frame to prevent the tether penetrator from being loosened.
-To do this, you will need the following tools and items:
+The tether needs to be firmly mounted to the frame to prevent the tether penetrator from being loosened through normal use.
+To do this, you will need the following parts and tools:

 - Bag with thimble and 5 large zip ties
 - Tether
 - ROV frame

-1. Grab the tether between around 12 inches away from the tether penetrator.
+1. Grab the tether around 12 inches away from the tether penetrator.

 2. Loop the tether around the plastic thimble.